 Equipping Africa’s science that solves Africa’s developmental challenges

-African Science Frontiers Initiatives, a non-governmental organisation that is poised to raise the next generation of African scientists with the right competencies to drive Africa's developmental and transformational agenda through innovative scientific research, maintains a zero-tolerance policy toward sexual exploitation, abuse, harassment, and child abuse in all forms.
+African Science Frontiers Initiatives maintains a zero-tolerance policy toward sexual exploitation, abuse, harassment, and child abuse in all forms.
 Every staff member, volunteer, vendor, and partner is required to uphold the highest ethical standards in their interactions with beneficiaries, colleagues, and community members.
 Protecting vulnerable groups, particularly women and children, is at the core of our mission.

 • Prevent and respond to SEAH and child abuse within our organizational programs